SfEP: An edited history

-A 44-page Code of practice was first issued in 1995, setting out the professional standards of work, practice and conduct expected of all members.
-The rigorous complaints procedure was entirely revised in 2013 and updated in 2015.
+A 44-page Code of Practice was first issued in 1995, setting out the professional standards of work, practice and conduct expected of all members.
+The rigorous complaints procedure was entirely revised in 2013, updated in 2015 and further revised in 2018.
 Since the 1990s the Society has been represented on BSI and ISO committees, and has helped to create the national occupational standards for publishing.

 The Society had 640 members in 1990 and passed the 2,000 mark in 2014.
 Grades of membership were first proposed in 1996, implemented in 2001 and revised in 2015 to give four grades – Entry Level, Intermediate, Professional and Advanced Professional – as well as Corporate Subscribers and Friends.
 Admission to the higher grades requires evidence of acceptable training, experience and referees.

-Members meet regularly in dozens of local groups, and there is a Skype group for those overseas.
+Members meet regularly in dozens of local groups, and there is a Cloud Club group for those overseas.
 About 10 per cent of the membership live outside the UK and the SfEP has good relations with similar bodies abroad.

 Online and off